 Lithographs are a printmaking type that uses plates to transfer images to paper.
 They are made by drawing an image on a limestone slab or metal plate and then using acid or another corrosive substance for etching the drawing into the surface.
 The plate is then inked and passed through a press, transferring the ink onto paper.

 Lithographs were first developed in the early 1800s as a cheaper alternative to engravings, the dominant type of print at the time.
-Lithography quickly gained popularity due to its lower cost and a wider variety of subjects that could be depicted.
+Lithography quickly gained popularity due to its lower cost and the wider variety of subjects that could be depicted.
 Today, lithographs are still produced for commercial purposes, but they also have become valuable works of art in their own right.

 Many famous artists have created lithographs, including Albrecht Dürer, Rembrandt van Rijn, Francisco Goya, and Pablo Picasso.
 These prints can sell for thousands or even millions of dollars at auction.
 In addition to being produced by renowned artists, lithographs can also be valuable because they are relatively rare – fewer were made than other types of prints such as woodcuts or etchings.